 This bill amends the Administrative Code of 1929 to introduce a framework for conducting poverty impact analyses in Pennsylvania.
-It defines "poverty impact analysis" as an evaluation of proposed and enacted budgets, as well as specific bills or amendments, to assess their potential effects on individuals and families living below the poverty threshold.
-The analysis will include projections regarding income changes and access to essential services such as healthcare, housing, and education.
-Additionally, the bill establishes a new section requiring the Independent Fiscal Office to conduct these analyses for the Governor's proposed General Fund Budget and the enacted budget, with specific deadlines for completion.
+It adds definitions for "poverty impact analysis" and "poverty threshold," which will help assess the effects of proposed budgets and legislative measures on individuals and families living below the poverty line.
+The analysis will include projections on how budgets may affect income levels and access to essential services such as healthcare, housing, and education.

 Statutes/Laws affected: Printer's No. 180 (Feb 03, 2025): P.L.177, No.175